tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Dwarven Might

-_Recharge 11+:_ When you fail a Constitution skill check, you succeed instead.
+_Recharge 11+:_ When you fail a Strength skill check, you succeed instead.

 **Quirk:** Sings dwarven drinking songs.